Choosing the right BBQ

 If convenience is your main priority, gas BBQs do an equally brilliant job of letting you cook in the great outdoors, without the hassle of waiting around to start cooking.
 Gas BBQs also have the added benefit of easier heat control, using burners similar to those found on oven hobs.

 Types of BBQ

-When you think of BBQs, it’s probably this more traditional type that springs to mind.
-Charcoal BBQs use either lumpwood or briquettes to generate an even cooking temperature that then gives your food that mouth-watering, flame-grilled appearance.
+When you think of BBQs, the traditional charcoal type is probably what springs to mind.
+Charcoal BBQs use either lumpwood or briquettes to cook evenly and give your food that mouth-watering, flame-grilled appearance.

-These types of BBQ are cheaper than gas-powered ones, and many are portable meaning that you can enjoy them wherever you are – whether it’s in your own garden or while enjoying a day at the beach.
-However, you’ll have to light them around 30-45 minutes before you start cooking to ensure a high temperature.
+These types of BBQ are cheaper than gas-powered ones, and many models are portable – great for taking away to cook with friends, or even on a trip to the beach.
+Just remember you’ll have to light them around 30-45 minutes before you start cooking to ensure you reach optimal cooking temperatures.

-Gas: Although gas powered BBQs tend to be more expensive than charcoal ones, they make up for it by allowing you to start cooking almost straight away.
-Many also feature a number of different burners and controls to allow you to adjust the temperature, giving you greater flexibility over the type of food you’re cooking and how long it’ll take to prepare.
-Some models also come with side burners, warming racks and griddles that let you cook food that would fall through a traditional grill.
+Gas: Although gas-powered BBQs tend to be more expensive than charcoal ones, they do get going faster, allowing you to start cooking almost straight away.
+A number of different burners and controls allow you to adjust the temperature, giving you greater flexibility over the type of food you’re cooking and for how long.
+Some models also come with side burners, warming racks and griddles, letting you cook food that would fall through a traditional grill.

-The amount of cooking time you’ll get will vary greatly depending on the size of your BBQ, whether you cook with the lid up or down and the power level of the burners.
+Whether it’s a slow roast or a quick sizzle, change up the menu depending on the size of your BBQ, whether you cook with the lid up or down, and the power level of the burners.
 If you go for a gas-powered BBQ, don’t forget you’ll need to buy a gas cylinder to power it.